 After my two-week work placement at BBC Newcastle (where my chocolate brownies went down a treat), I went to Venice for a few days with my Mom and Stepdad.
 We stayed in a lovely hotel on the Grand Canal called the Al Ponte Antico Hotel, where we enjoyed this amazing view of the Rialto Bridge every evening as we sipped apéros on the terrace.

 Venice is an absolute wonder of a city.
 I found myself fascinated with every aspect of it and asking so many questions; where is the nearest hospital and how do they get to it?
 How do they collect rubbish or deliver big items?
 What happens when it rains?
 All things people living on mainland take for granted.
-If I had to sum up Venice in three words, they would be art, seafood and perhaps a little obviously, water.

 We did so much in Venice but my favourites were the Peggy Guggenheim Museum in Dorsoduro.
-The gallery is actually Peggy’s old home and features her personal modern art collection and temporary exhibits.
+The gallery is Peggy’s old home and features her personal modern art collection and temporary exhibits.
 There are some beautiful works by Kandinsky and Chagall, as well as some bizarre sculptures in the garden and landing deck on the Grand Canal.
-The Cimitero di San Michele is also a lovely place to visit, despite it being a graveyard!
-It is so beautiful and tranquil and nothing like as eerie as say Père Lachaise in Paris.
+The Cimitero di San Michele is a lovely place to visit, despite being a graveyard!
+It is beautiful and tranquil and nothing like as eerie as say Père Lachaise in Paris.
 Stravinsky, Diaghilev and Ezra Pound were laid to rest there.

 There is also a sense of sadness, though, about Venice.
 Many of the buildings are sinking into the water and have become crooked and creaky.
 It initially adds to the ethereal feel of the place but when you think that in however many years, it may not be possible to live in or visit Venice anymore, it’s really quite sad.
 But it is absolutely a must-visit city, definitely before it’s too late!Exams